 Davis sighed angrily and watched his jacket writhe as Demiveemon tried to escape.
 It was bad enough that Yolei had missed Ken's funeral and hidden herself away since they got home, but now she was making him be a jerk to Kari, too.
 "Dammit, Yolei…" he muttered.

 Sora pulled her boots up, then reached for her coat.
 "It snowed last night," she said to her partner as she threw her scarf around her neck.
 "I hope traffic's not too bad."

 The study door clicked and Haruhiko came out, ruffling some papers.
 "You're going out, Sora?" he asked, looking her over.
 "Your mother's already gone to work, too…" he chuckled.
 "Looks like I'm going to be left alone all day."

-"I'll be back in a few hours, Dad," Sora replied, humorlessly putting her lucky helmet on.
+"I'll be back in a few hours, Dad," she said, humorlessly putting on her blue helmet.

-Haruhiko's smile waned as he looked at his daughter, then at her sour-looking bird.
+Haruhiko's smile waned as he looked at her, then at her sour-looking bird.
 "Is… everything all right?" he asked.
-"I, uh, thought I heard you on the phone last night, and then it sounded like you two had an argument…"
+"I, uh, thought I heard you on the phone last night, and then it sounded like you had an argument…"

 Sora shook her head.
 "I don't want to talk about it," she muttered.

 Biyomon didn't offer any insight, either; she just stared at the door.